The List of Tamil Nadu traditional food is very diverse. The state is also known for its amazing mouth-watering dishes.

 Nei Payasam, a popular sweet dish from Tamil Nadu, is well-known at Annamalai Mandir.

-There are various variations of Payasam, but Nei Payasam is specifically made with “unakkalari,” a special type of rice cooked with ghee and jaggery.
+You will find various variations in Payasam.
+But nei Payasam is specifically made with “unakkalari,” a special type of rice cooked with ghee and jaggery.

 It is also referred to as Aravana Payasam.
 This delicious sweet dish is served hot.